"Arch linux? Seriously?"

 My Daily Driver

-I got from 2021, it was originally released in 2010.
+I still use Toshiba Satellite C640I got from 2021, it was originally released in 2010.
 Pre-installed with Windows 7 Home Premium

-It had a decent specs, intel core i5 m430 and 6gb of RAM (I installed 4gb RAM) with 512gb HDD.
-I dualboot Windows and Arch linux just in case there are apps that I can't run in Arch, Wine sometimes doesn't do it's job properly and virtual machine on this thing?
+It had a decent specs, intel core i5 m430 and 6gb of RAM (I installed 4gb RAM) with 512gb HDD as a secondary drive with 128gb SSD.
+I no longer use Windows as my primary OS but I still had it in my USB just in case I decided to test some Windows machine in the wild, Wine sometimes doesn't do it's job properly due to the lack of vulkan my machine had even for gaming, it could 100 fps in GMOD with 640p resolution while in Windows I get about 300 fps since it uses DirectX instead of OpenGL 2.1 and virtual machine on this thing?
 Runs like hell.
 Perhaps I misconfigured QEMU/libvirt but with these kind of specs, It was pretty much expected.
-HDD in 2025 is painful.
+"HDD in 2025 is painful." an old quote of mine when I use HDD

 This laptop had already gone through so much stuff, my cat dropping it, my cat biting the side panel, and threw my laptop somehow.
 Motherboard sometimes doesn't work but it'll repair itself, perhaps CPU problem or thermal problem itself.
 Battery is already broken, can't be replaced cause the lock mechanism is broken.
 Display already suffered too, I accidentally overclocked it to 70hz before and I could only use half of the screen most of the time.
 Now it repaired itself, cause it felt like it.
 This laptop genuinely have it's own emotion lmao, I'm still surprised it survived all of these.

-This seems crazy to some people but, my previous android (Realme C15) had dying EMMC.
+I use jailbroken iPhone 8 with Palera1nThis seems crazy to some people but, my previous android (Realme C15) had dying EMMC.
 I can't continue using that thing before it kernel panics completely, I had a lot of issue with reflashing, even installing a normal apps it took forever.
 I used it just for a backup phone since I got no other use than making it as an Ethernet, the screen was broken cause I accidentally lefted it in my backpack (I really am forgot) and sometimes it had ghost touch so much.
 It's basically unusable now.

 The Real Cause is probably I switched over Custom ROMs/GSI's a lot and that caused the EMMC to freak out everytime I flashed new ROM's every week.
 Kernel was not stable too even after I optimized it, quite buggy coming from this phone.
 There's a dedicated community to reviving this phone although they're still stuck with the Android 10 Kernel.